inFumumVerti/DHBWorld-Docu/README.md

 #### 3.1.1 Dashboard

+The start page of DHBWorld should consist of small information-blocks from all parts of the app.
+This will be realised in form of customizible dashboard.
+User will can configurate visible and unvisible blocks there.

 **Use Cases:**
 * *Save personal Information:* User can save important personal Information
 * *View personal Information:* User can view his personal information he saved earlier

 #### 3.1.2 Schedule
+This part of the app will be an interface to connect with Rapler-Service to provide information about DHBW-Schedule.

 **Use Cases:**
 * *View schedule:* User can view his upcoming classes
 * *Filter classes:* User can filter classes he want to see in the calender

 #### 3.1.3 Meal plan
+This feature will be an interface for connection with OpenMensa-Plattform to provide information about meal plan in DHBW.

 **Use Cases:**
 * *Show day-plan:* User can see the meal plan for today
 * *Show weekly-plan:* User can see the meal plan for the current week

 #### 3.1.4 Organizer
+This part of the app will consist of some organisational topics of DHBW, which are important specially for new students.
+Quick access to this information will save time of student's by search on DHBW-Website oder around the DHBW-Building.

 **Use Cases:**
 * *View routes to specific room:* User can view the route to a selected room
 * *View information of professors:* User can view information like e-mail-address or room for a selected professor

 #### 3.1.5 User interaction
+This feature will give all of students a possibility to communicate anonymoustly with each other to optimize the dealing with domestic problems on DHBW and to avoid the loss of time with it.

 **Use Cases:**
 * *Reporting events:* User can report specific events like a broken coffee machine
 * *Receiving notifications:* User get a notification if a event gets reported enough

 #### 3.1.6 Dualis
+This part of the app will be an interface to connect with Dualis-Service to provide information about personal grades.

 **Use Cases:**
 * *Logging in:* User can log in with their dualis credentials